jsborjesson/oereo/docs/api/using-the-api.md

     # resources with a title containing 'something'
     /api/resources?search=something

+    # resources by user with username john
+    /api/resources?username=john

 ## Creating/changing resorces

 This is a complete `POST` with all possible keys set.